 Its author, Mariano Sardón, is a physicist and artist who is characterized by creating systems that are altering the state of things.

 Colored liquids become achromatic vapors.
 Sardón draws parables in space and surroundings.
-With this work, created especially for Art in Progress, it makes visible the conflict between lightness and gravity, between a space that contains and another that spreads in gases and games of interaction.
+With this work, created especially for Art in Progress, it makes visible the conflict between lightness and gravity, between a space that contains and another that spreads in gasses and games of interaction.